bgri/m100LE/README.md

 is the true source code.
 All others are derived automatically, mostly for smaller file size and to ease installation.

 There are two variables that cause the proliferation of files:

-1. By default files have comments stripped to keep the size down.
+1. **Comments** By default files have comments stripped to keep the size down.
    Versions which contain "+comments" in the filename include notes for developers who wish to edit or improving M100LE.
-2. Files can be in ASCII or one of four binary formats.
+2. **Tokenization** Files can be in ASCII or one of four binary formats.
    * ASCII BASIC source code has two main benefits: it will run on any of the platforms and it can be downloaded by the builtin TELCOM program.
 ASCII format can be read on any machine and will run on